youyanggu/covid19_projections/estimating-true-infections.md

   * [Effective Herd Immunity](#effective-herd-immunity)
 * [Conclusion](#conclusion)

+**Important Note:** While this page explains how one can use cases and positivity rate to estimate true infections, our *covid19-projections.com* model [only use deaths data](https://covid19-projections.com/about/#data-and-output).

 *August 10 Update:* See our [new findings](https://twitter.com/youyanggu/status/1292898685173534722) for a case study regarding the role of immunity, behavior, and interventions in the spread of COVID-19.

 ## Main Conclusions